Zulko/twittcher/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Every 60 seconds, for any of my new tweets of the form ``md: my_command``, run ``my_command`` in a terminal.
-When this script is running on a computer, I can control that computer using tweets !
+Using simple tweets I can control any distant computer running this script.
 ::
     import subprocess
     from twittcher import UserWatcher